miku/blobproc/README.md

 # blobrun

+status: not implemented, just a sketch and notes

 A webhook server that can receive raw bytes and execute commands.
 Original use
 case: Receiving scholarly PDF documents and running a few derivations on them.